 With the assistance of Compensia, our compensation committee reviews and considers the compensation levels and practices of a group of peer companies.
 The compensation committee reviews our compensation peer group at least annually and adjusts its composition, as necessary, based on changes in both our business and the businesses of the companies in the peer group.
-For fiscal 2024, the selection criteria for our compensation peer group targeted companies with comparable software as a service business models and business software applications, with annual revenues generally between \$200 million and \$800 million, and market capitalization generally between approximately \$189 million and \$1.7 billion.
+For fiscal 2025, the selection criteria for our compensation peer group targeted companies with comparable software as a service business models and business software applications, with annual revenues generally between \$200 million and \$750 million, and market capitalization generally between approximately \$293 million and \$2.4 billion.

-Our compensation peer group for fiscal 2024 included the following companies:
+Our compensation peer group for fiscal 2025 included the following companies:

-AvePoint Cardlytics ChannelAdvisor Digital Turbine Domo Model N Everbridge Magnite N-able Progress Software Pubmatic O2 Holdings Upland Software Sumo Logic Zeta Global Holdings Zuora
+8x8 Amplitude AvePoint Cardlytics Couchbase Digital Turbine Domo E2open Parent Holdings Everbridge N-able Magnite Model N Olo Progress Software PubMatic O2 Holdings Semrush Holdings Zeta Global Holdings Zuora those of similarly situated executives of our compensation peer group.

-In setting the various elements of compensation for our named executive officers, our compensation committee reviews target total direct compensation (which is comprised of base salary, short-term cash incentive compensation and long-term equity awards vesting in a given calendar year) and the elements thereof for our named executive officers and those of similarly situated executives of our compensation peer group.
 Compensia provided data at varying percentiles for such compensation, and our compensation committee used these data as market reference points.
 For certain named executive officers, the data from the peer group may be supplemented with survey information where we believe the peer group alone does not provide sufficient information for similarly situated executives or when we believe the peer information is otherwise not comparable.
 While our compensation committee reviews compensation information of the peer group and survey information as elements in determining a competitive level of compensation, our compensation committee considers other factors in setting actual compensation, including prior experience, compensation history, potential competitors for such executive's talent, the overall competitive market for our executives, the alignment between the market-based positions and the actual responsibilities of our executives, each executive's contributions and performance, internal parity, the scope of each executive's responsibility, the value of each executive's unvested equity holdings, our short-and long-term objectives, and prevailing market conditions.